 We strongly recommend Twitter as a way to keep in touch with us, and with your fellow contestants.
 There is always a lot of online camaraderie with scientists giving each other tips, sharing fears and joking around.
 The I’m a Scientist USA team will also be passing on the latest event news and so on.

 Do bear in mind though that Twitter is a public medium and students taking part in the event may read what you say.

 Please get in touch if you’ve got any questions not covered here, or you need help with anything.
-You can do this on twitter, to @imascientistUS, by email on email@example.com, or on 607 280 7559.
+You can do this on twitter, to @imascientistUS, or by email to email@example.com.
 We’re here to help!